 8 | Keep your car from looking like you are traveling

-If your car looks like you are traveling it puts a target on you.
-Now if you are going out of state there is nothing you can do about your license plates.
-This already puts a potential target on you so be very careful to make sure your car is locked and your valuables are out of sight.
-When possible make sure your luggage and valuables are locked in the trunk.
+If your car looks like you are traveling, it puts a target on you.
+Now, if you are going out of state, you can do nothing about your license plates.
+This already puts a potential target on you, so be very careful to make sure your car is locked and your valuables are out of sight.
+When possible, make sure your luggage and valuables are locked in the trunk.

-Keep a black for dark colored blanket in the car, when we leave the car I toss the blanket over the coolers.
+Keep a black or a dark-colored blanket in the car.
+When we leave the car, I toss the blanket over the coolers.
 It becomes almost impossible to see when using a black blanket.

 9 | Don’t become fatigued

-We all do it, we want to just get to the next exit or next hotel.
-We think that extra 50 miles will make all the difference in our schedule and we push ourselves.
-Sooner or later you have to sleep, your eyes need a break.
+We all do it.
+We want to get to the next exit or the next hotel.
+We think that the extra 50 miles will make all the difference in our schedule, and we push ourselves.
+Sooner or later, you have to sleep.
+Your eyes need a break.
 You don’t want that sleep happening behind the wheel.
 Unfortunately, drowsy driving causes thousands of crashes a year.